 Ducks and Geese, Pacific Northwest

-The Northern Pintail Duck is most common on our coast during the fall migration.
+The Northern Pintail Duck is most common in the pacific northwest during the fall migration.
 Huge flocks fly south over the coast in august through October and numerous pintail stop and winter here.

 You can’t mistake the male pintail in his breeding plumage for any other duck, with his beautiful head pattern and his long slender neck.
 This duck has a brown head, white stripe on the back of his neck and chest and grayish back and sides.
 His tail has black pointed feathers, these tail feathers can be up to 10 cm longer than the females.
 He has long black feathers on his back.
 The lower part of his wing has a green stripe that is bordered by light brown on the top and black and white on the bottom, his feet are gray.
 His bill is black with a gray stripe.
 But In the non breeding plumage, the male Pintail is a dull brown color with pale stripes on his head and neck and his tail is shorter and broader, rather drab to see.